List of Scary Movie (film series) characters: Shorty Meeks

-Shorty is Brenda’s brother, and he is constantly smoking marijuana with his friends.
-Shorty is shot and killed by Bobby in front of Cindy.
+Shorty Meeks is Brenda's brother, and he is constantly smoking marijuana with his friends.
+Shorty is shot by Bobby in front of Cindy near the end of film.
 Shorty returns by unknown means in the second film.
-His name and character is based off of Randy Meeks.
+The character is based on Randy Meeks (Jamie Kennedy) from Scream and Titus Telesco (Jack Black) from I Still Know What You Did Last Summer, with his last name coming from the former.

+He returns in the sixth film, still in High School due to being held back for many years.
+He is now a crypto investor and live streamer.